Skip to content

 Related guidance

 Working out a Safer Caring Plan for your family including your young person is not about changing everything that you do.
 It is about thinking about what parts of your family’s behaviour involves risk and working out what you can all do so that safer care becomes part of everyday life.
-This will have already been covered on the training course.
+This is discussed in the assessment process and within the Safer Caring training.

 The aim is for all those involved to understand what might happen and to avoid the young person feeling worried or anxious.

-When you go on holiday you will need to think about your Safer Caring Plan.
+When you go on holiday you will need to discuss your arrangements including your Safer Caring plan with the care team including the young person.

-Some young people may have had negative relationships with adults/adult carers.
+Most young people will have experienced trauma.
 The experience of having a positive adult role model can help improve the chance of them having a positive relationship with adults in the future.
-If there is more than one placement in the household, a good start is for all hosts to ensure that they get involved from the start in developing their family’s Safer Caring Plan.
-It is really important that all hosts consider their role in order to minimise the risk of allegations.
+If there is more than one young person in the household, a good start is for all providers to ensure that they get involved from the start in developing their family’s Safer Caring Plan.
+It is really important that all providers consider their role in order to keep everyone safe.

 The following are the some of the issues which you may need to consider when developing your family’s Safer Caring Plan.
 This is not intended to be an exhaustive or prescriptive list but should help in drawing up your own personalised plan, which should be tailor-made for your family.